 ‘First Impression’ refers to the first ad of an ad unit that’s been rendered to the user.
 It’s the first in the sequence of ad impressions.
 An ad unit can render multiple ad creatives one after another.
 How long an ad creative stays on the page/ad unit will be decided by the triggers set by the publishers or the partner.

 For instance, you can use a time trigger and refresh ads every 30 seconds using Google Ad Manager.
 Else, you can use a combination of triggers (as we explained above – AXT) to refresh ads.
+Using AXT is far better than relying on a time trigger to refresh.
+You’ll see for yourself.
 As we’ve used AXT to refresh ads across our partner sites, we’ll call the consecutive impressions (second, third, etc.) as ‘AXT Impressions’.

 a.
-We can’t attribute the increasing eCPM and revenue to AXT and we aren’t.
-The point we are making is that the eCPM/revenue increased in spite of it, not because of it.
+We can’t attribute the increasing eCPM to just AXT and we aren’t.
+The point we are making in this post, is that the eCPM/revenue increased in spite of it, not because of it.

 b.
 We wanted to see how eCPM varies (for the First Impressions) in the presence of ad refresh.
 Has the growth in revenue/eCPM slowed down?
 No, it didn’t.
 We saw a 45% jump in eCPM.